Create a B2 Article

 Introduction

 Let’s be honest—studying isn’t always fun.
-Sometimes it’s hard to concentrate, especially when you're tired or have a lot going on.
+Sometimes it’s hard to concentrate, especially when you're tired.
 But there are some simple tricks to stay motivated and get better results.

 Set goals and reward yourself

 In my experience, setting small goals really helps.
-For example, study for 25 minutes and then take a 5-minute break.
-This makes the task feel less stressful and more manageable.
-You can also give yourself a little reward when you finish—like a snack, a walk, or your favourite music.
+Study for 25 minutes and then take a short break.
+This makes the task feel less stressful.
+You can also reward yourself when you finish.

 Change your environment

 Believe it or not, studying in a tidy space with good lighting can improve your mood.
-I also like using colourful notes and apps that make studying more interactive and fun.
+I also like using colourful notes and apps that make studying more interactive.

 To sum up, motivation comes from small daily habits.
-You don’t need to study for hours—just stay consistent and be kind to yourself.
-Why not try one of these ideas this week and see how it goes?
+Stay consistent and be kind to yourself.
+Why not try one of these ideas this week?

 You have seen this in an international magazine for teenagers:

 “Many students have part-time jobs after school or at weekends.
-What are the advantages of working while studying?
-Write an article giving your opinion.”
+What are the advantages of working while studying?”

 Introduction

 Many teenagers today are choosing to work while they study.
-But is that a good idea, or does it just add stress?
+But is that a good idea?
 In my opinion, part-time jobs can be very beneficial—if you manage your time well.

 Real-world experience